madcodemonkey/Angular.Examples.MonoRepo/README.md

    - What: Demostrates switching between light and dark mode using [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)
    - Requires server?
 No
    - Run it: ```nx run dark-mode:serve:development --watch```  or ```nx serve dark-mode```
+- simple-examples
+   - What: Miscellanous examples that show different simplier concepts
+   - Requires server?
+Yes
+   - Run it: ```nx run simple-examples:serve:development --watch```  or ```nx serve simple-examples```

 # Creating a new project
 ---
-I had to execute the two commands listed [here](https://nx.dev/packages/angular#setting-up-the-angular-plugin) and [here](https://nx.dev/packages/angular#generating-a-library) in the main folder (the one where the package.json and angular.json live):
+From the client directory, I had to execute the two commands listed [here](https://nx.dev/packages/angular#setting-up-the-angular-plugin) and [here](https://nx.dev/packages/angular#generating-a-library) in the main folder (the one where the package.json and angular.json live):
 1. ```npm install -D @nrwl/angular```
 2. ```nx g @nrwl/angular:app appName```